-- They might obstruct some of the motherboard’s additional PCIe slots, thus preventing you from installing any additional PCIe expansion cards in those slots
+- They might obstruct some of the motherboard’s additional PCIe slots, thus preventing you from installing any other PCIe expansion cards in those slots.

-- They might be too close to the bottom of the case, and even if there is enough room to fit the card, being too close to the bottom or to a bottom-mounted power supply could inhibit airflow and thus lead to higher temperatures and higher noise generation
+- They might be too close to the bottom of the case, and even if there is enough room to fit the card, being too close to the bottom or bottom-mounted power supply could inhibit airflow and thus lead to higher temperatures and higher noise generation.

 As for blowers, we’ve mentioned that they feature a closed heatsink and a single blower fan that blows the hot air out of the back of the card, directly out of the case.
-This prevents heat buildup inside the case, which makes the blower good for small cases with limited airflow or for multi-GPU rigs that have several graphics cards stacked close to one another.
+This prevents heat buildup inside the case, which makes the blower a good fit for small cases with limited airflow or for multi-GPU rigs that have several graphics cards placed close to each other.